JarkkoPar/Utility_AI_GDExtension/README.md

 # Compatibility
 Works on Godot 4.1.2 or newer versions.
-Currently 64bit Windows and Linux versions are available.
+Currently 64 bit Windows, 64 bit Linux, MacOS and wasm32 (web) versions are available.

 # Installation